maxrossello/redmine_themes/README.md

 Brings a selection of Redmine themes.

+## Version

+Tests are performed through [redmine_testsuites](https://github.com/maxrossello/redmine_testsuites) including all the plugins it supports.

 The plugin version corresponds to minimum version of Redmine required.
 Look at dedicated branch for each Redmine version.

 ## Installation